Sharetools

 Hanukkah is a joyous, festive Jewish holiday.
 This year as you wish a Happy Hanukkah to others, you'll have read this blog and understand a few of the customs and symbols associated with the holiday better.

-Post updated 12/05/2023
+Post updated 12/05/2025

-Hanukkah spans eight nights and eight days and begins this year on the night of Thursday December 7th and ends the night of Friday December 15, 2023.
+Hanukkah spans eight nights and eight days and begins this year on the night of Sunday Dec.
+14, 2025 and ends the night of December 22, 2025.

 It commemorates the Israelites/Maccabees' victories over the Greco-Syrians in regaining the ancient Temple in Jerusalem (approx. 164 BCE-142 BCE).
 This enabled Jews to practice our religion freely.

 Legend goes that when the ancient Jerusalem Temple was reclaimed, there was only enough oil to burn in the eternal light for one night.
 A miracle occurred, and the oil burned for eight days and eight nights.
 The custom of lighting eight candles (one a night) on the menorah is a celebration and tribute to the miracle of light and religious freedom.
-Perhaps that's why this holiday came to be called The Festival of Lights.
+Perhaps that's why this holiday came to be called The Festival of Lights

 What are traditional Hanukkah colors?
 Accessories, from table linens to toys and serving dishes are customarily blue and white or blue and silver colors.
 The most obvious explanation for this color scheme is the Israeli flag, designed by the Zionist movement in 1891 and officially adopted in 1948, is blue and white.